Thanx · Rate Limits

 Batch over loop

-Prefer batched reward issuance (up to 10,000 identifiers per request) over issuing rewards one at a time; this is the documented mechanism for avoiding rate limiting.
+Prefer batched reward issuance (up to 10,000 identifiers per request) over issuing rewards one at a time; this is the documented mechanism for staying under the global limits.

 Asynchronous processing

-Reward issuance returns 202 Accepted with an issuance job; poll the issuance-job endpoint for completion rather than blocking.
+Reward issuance returns 202 Accepted with an issuance job; poll getIssuanceJob or consume the reward_batch.completed webhook rather than blocking or polling tightly.

 Pagination